Gelodev04/my-portfolio/README.md

 🚀 Live Preview
-Check out the live site here: "https://Gelodev04.github.io/my-portfolio/"
+Check out the live site here: copy this link in a browser "https://Gelodev04.github.io/my-portfolio/"